You're logged in as |

 Honors

 Students interested in graduating with honors in their concentration must complete a thesis determined to be of the highest quality and must have excelled in their coursework required for the concentration, which is defined here as receiving a grade of "A" in the majority of courses taken to fulfill the concentration.
-You can learn more by visiting the honors page on the IBES website.
+You can learn more by visiting the senior capstones page on the IBES website.

 Students pursuing a ScB ENVS degree must choose 5 courses from one of the track options below: